 There are several ways to purify water, from old to up-to-date technology.
 Studies, tests, and experiments have helped us have clean water.

 But how does water get cleaned?
 What kind of process does it have to go through before it’s purified?
-How many stages does it have to pass before it’s safe for us to use it?
-Before answering those questions, let’s answer this simple yet complex question: what is water?
+How many stages must it go through before it’s safe for us to use it?
+Before answering those questions, let’s answer this simple yet complex question: What is water?

-Water is an important component of our lives and the earth.
-According to the USGS Water Science School, 70% of our bodies are water, and 71% of the earth is water.
-We have different bodies of water, including oceans, seas, lakes, rivers, etc.
+Water is an important component of our lives and the Earth.
+According to the USGS Water Science School, 70% of our bodies are water, and 71% of the Earth is water.
+We have various bodies of water, including oceans, seas, lakes, and rivers.

-Researchers even say that if global warming continues, the glaciers in the Arctic will melt, and water will envelop all the land areas.
+Researchers even say that if global warming continues, the Arctic glaciers will melt, and water will envelop all land areas.

 Why do we use water in our everyday lives?
 In some of Maslow’s interpretations of the hierarchy of needs, water may not be considered a physiological need but a first need.